 If you have suicidal thoughts and fear for your safety or that of people around you, read Preventing Suicide.
 You will find further information on available help and resources.

 Mood disorders can be treated with recognized treatments.
 Treatment allows people suffering from mood disorders to regain control of their lives and daily activities.
-The earlier you seek help, the faster you will heal.
+The earlier you seek help, the better your chances of recovery.

 In most cases, mood disorders can be healed through psychotherapy, with medication, or a combination of the two.